 It’s a good idea to do a test run of your commute at the weekend before you make your maiden voyage.
 That way, you’ll be more comfortable with the layout of the roads when it comes to rush hour on Monday morning.

 Sometimes, the fastest way isn’t necessarily the safest or easiest route to take.
-Don’t be afraid to explore other journey paths, even if they add an extra couple of minutes to your commute.
+Don’t be afraid to explore other journey paths, even if they add an extra couple of minutes to your time spent as a commuter.
 You’ll most likely be stuck in a stuffy office for the day, so why not maximise your time spent outdoors on the way to and from work?
 Become at one with nature, maybe even pick up a muffin along the way for a mid-morning treat using the money you’ve saved by cutting down on your driving.

 Once you’ve picked the best route for you, take a leisurely spin to familiarise yourself with the layout and traffic patterns.
 You’ll be a pro in no time.